The Limits of Assumption-free Tests for Algorithm Performance

 \subsection{Main results for algorithm comparison}

 In this section, we present our main result on the limit of any universally valid black-box test on the testing problem \eqref{eqn:hypothesis_test_comp}.
 Again, we would like to provide an answer to \texttt{CompareAlg} that is uniformly valid over all possible $\cA_0, \cA_1$ and $P$.
-Specifically, fixing a error tolerance level $\alpha \in (0,1)$ and a sample size $n$, we will consider tests $\hT = \hT(\cA_0, \cA_1,\cD_N)$ that satisfy
+Specifically, fixing a error tolerance level $\alpha \in (0,1)$ and an evaluation sample size $n$, an available dataset $\cD_N = \{(X_i,Y_i)\}_{i\in [N]}\iidsim P$ of size $N$, we will consider tests $\hT = \hT(\cA_0, \cA_1,\cD_N)$ that satisfy

 We will restrict our attention to comparison functions $\psi$ that are bounded---the problem of testing \texttt{CompareAlg} is not meaningful in a setting where the comparison function $\psi$ is unbounded (analogous to what was shown in Theorem~\ref{thm:limits_evaluate_unbounded} for the problem \texttt{EvaluateAlg}).
 In order to state our results, we first introduce an analog of $R_P^{\max}$ in this setting.
 For a distribution $P$ on $\cX \times \cY$, let the largest possible comparison risk of any two functions $f_0$ and $f_1$ for data drawn from $P$.
 We are now ready to state the result. \begin{Theorem} Assume that either $|\cX| = \infty$ or $|\cY| = \infty$, and that the comparison function $\psi$ takes values in $[-B, B]$.
 Let $\hT$ be a black-box test (as in Definition \ref{def:black_box_test_comp}), and assume that $\hT$ satisfies the assumption-free validity condition~\eqref{eqn:validity_comp}.